alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

     - `session_id`: the value of the `GOVUK-Session-ID` header
     - `attributes`: hash of attribute names and values

+  This is a partial update.
+Attributes *not* named in the hash keep their previous values.

 - `POST /api/state`: sets some attribute values that will be persisted if the user creates a new account, regardless of whether the user returns to GOV.UK.
 Accepts these parameters: